 Those basic tasks alone—installing WordPress, setting up the site’s basic informational elements such as site name and tagline, activating a basic theme—take anywhere from a few minutes to an hour or two, depending on how thorough a job they do, and how experienced they are.

 That basic work, however, will only get you a site, not a good one, and certainly not a great one.

 For a site that’s secure, of suitable quality to represent your brand or business, and built on a solid infrastructure that will last for years when maintained and updated properly, you’ll need to spend more.

 Fees for custom WordPress site development work vary widely, but most reputable and experienced firms offer packaged services at anywhere from $1000 to several thousand dollars.
-Sites that simply require foundational security hardening work and a customized theme, with basic business branding and functionality, tend to run in the lower end of that range.
-Sites that include ecommerce functionality, unique themes, or customized coding for added features will obviously cost much more.
+Sites that simply require foundational security hardening work and a customised theme, with basic business branding and functionality, tend to run in the lower end of that range.
+Sites that include eCommerce functionality, unique themes, or customised coding for added features will obviously cost much more.

 Development and design firms adopt a range of fee structures.
 Some charge by the hour, for example, while others take a flat-rate approach.
 For example, Keen to Design offers custom WordPress packages that are all-inclusive starting at under $1900.
 (And we also offer a money-back guarantee.
 Just saying.)